NIPUNSINGH123/25_Quantum-Ninjas_CodeSlam_IEEE_CIET/README.md

 ## Flavored

-Welcome to **Coffee Haven** — a beautifully brewed website designed for coffee enthusiasts who believe that every sip tells a story.
+Welcome to **Flavored** — a beautifully brewed website designed for coffee enthusiasts who believe that every sip tells a story.

 ## 🌟 Overview
 This website showcases different **types of coffee**, their unique characteristics, and their uses.
 Each coffee type is presented with minimalist content and keyword-based descriptions to create a modern and aesthetic experience.